dhis2/dhis2-docs/src/developer/web-api/data-validation.md

 additional `comment` is available that gives more context or insight into why the data integrity is violated.
 In addition, the `refs` list might sometimes also give the ids of other objects that contributed to the violation.
+The `finishedTime` indicates when the analysis of the check finished.
+The cache will hold the result for 1h from this moment.

 > **Tip**
 >